ProfAvery/cpsc223c/lab10.md

     times           1
     word            2

-Use at least the following GLib features:
+Consider using at least the following GLib features:
  * [I/O Channels][3] (to read the text file)
  * [Balanced Binary Trees][4] (to store the words and their counts)
  * [String Utility Functions][5]

-*Hint*: other features may be useful as well.
+*Hint*: other features may be useful as well; the [GLib documentation][1] repays close study.

-Provide a `Makefile` to link your progrma with GLib.
+Provide a `Makefile` to link your program with GLib.

 [1]: https://developer.gnome.org/glib/2.48/
 [2]: http://en.cppreference.com/w/c/string/byte/ispunct